prosimcorp/kuberbac/README.md

    This causes potential drifts between desired and actual state.

-2. **There is no easy way to give a subject permissions on namespaces dynamically**: a cluster operator can grant a subject permissions either the whole cluster or just into a single namespace with ease.
+2. **There is no easy way to give a subject permissions on namespaces (or the cluster) dynamically**: a cluster operator can grant a subject permissions either the whole cluster or just into a single namespace with ease.

-   It can grant permissions on several namespaces, but only by creating several bindings, one for each of them.
+   Yes, it can grant permissions on several namespaces, but only by creating several bindings manually, one for each of them.

 It would be natural to think that this issues can be managed with some scripts into a pipeline, may be a bit of Helm, etc.